trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 </figure>

-In 1960, Berlin Zoo's elephant cow “Jambo” fell ill due to overfeeding by visitors and eventually had to be put down.
-The elephant's death was followed by a heated debate centered on the proper care and feeding of animals in captivity.
+In 1960, Berlin Zoo’s elephant cow “Jambo” fell ill due to overfeeding by visitors and eventually had to be put down.
+The elephant’s death was followed by a heated debate centered on the proper care and feeding of animals in captivity.
 “Jambo’s” death led to a general ban on feeding the animals at Berlin Zoo from 10 April 1960.

-The elephant's death was not the first case of a zoo animal dying as a result of overfeeding – see also [[story.feeding-and-overfeeding]].
+The elephant’s death was not the first case of a zoo animal dying as a result of overfeeding – see also [[story.feeding-and-overfeeding]].
 Visitors giving zoo animals food they bring into the zoo is part of a long history of incorrect or excessive feeding.
 Visitors had essentially been permitted to feed the animals since zoological gardens were established in the 19th century.
 The zoo guidebooks of the time – small, printed pamphlets – invited visitors to feed the animals, but even then there were certain restrictions.
 In 1873, Berlin Zoo’s guidebook already advised visitors against feeding some animals, and as early as 1879, visitors to the Hamburg Zoological Garden were also “most humbly and urgently requested to feed only those animals whose names are displayed on the notice boards”.[^1] Just a few days after the opening of the Frankfurt Zoological Garden in 1858, reports stated that, “after the opening of the zoological garden on Sunday, most of the animals have suffered from upset stomachs as a result of the excessive feeding by visitors”.
 The feeding of some animals therefore had to be prohibited entirely.
-Schönbrunn Zoo's guidebook of 1912 also refers to signs on the cages warning visitors that feeding was not permitted.
+Schönbrunn Zoo’s guidebook of 1912 also refers to signs on the cages warning visitors that feeding was not permitted.
 In most zoos, it was strictly prohibited to feed particularly sensitive animal species such as apes, predators, and sea lions.[^2]

 From early on, zoos indicated, through guidebooks and signs, _what_ could be given to the animals.
 Elephants, like monkeys, were particularly popular with zoo visitors, and Berliners could feed them bread, carrots, oranges, bananas, and lemons.
-In order to “steer the public's tendency to feed the animals in the right direction”, when the monkey house was extended in 1925, contraptions into which food could be placed were installed and painted in red.
+In order to “steer the public’s tendency to feed the animals in the right direction”, when the monkey house was extended in 1925, contraptions into which food could be placed were installed and painted in red.
 The monkeys “had to use some intelligence” to get at the food.
 At the same time, a feed station was placed nearby, where “suitable feed” could be purchased.
-According to the zoo's annual report, this was well received and also regulated feeding, at least to some extent.[^3]
+According to the zoo’s annual report, this was well received and also regulated feeding, at least to some extent.[^3]

 Discussions about visitor feeding and partial bans in zoological gardens had been ongoing for some time, both in Germany and in other countries – see also [[story.feeding-and-overfeeding]].
 Yet, the majority of zoos did not introduce a general feeding ban until the 1950s, after illness and death caused by overfeeding became more frequent, especially during the well-attended summer months.
 When a newly acquired elephant at Frankfurt Zoo died on 1 June 1953 as a result of overfeeding by visitors, the director at the time, Bernhard Grzimek, decided to impose a complete ban on the feeding of zoo animals by visitors.
 In 1957, Leipzig Zoo followed suit, as did the Münster Zoological Garden in 1959, after it too lost several animals.[^4] In the same year, the issue was also a topic of discussion at the annual meeting of the Association of German Zoo Directors (Verband Deutscher Zoodirektoren).
 The association decided in favor of a general ban on visitor feeding.